grafana/agent/docs/sources/flow/setup/start-agent.md

 ---
 description: Learn how to start, restart, and stop Grafana Agent after it is installed
-title: Start, restart, and stop Grafana Agent
+title: Start, restart, and stop Grafana Agent in flow mode
 menuTitle: Start flow mode
 weight: 800
 ---